AMallur/E-commerce/README.md

 ## Features

 - Deterministic PDF parsing pipeline with OCR detection fallback hooks
-- Per-line explanations with charge, allowed amounts, adjustments, and patient responsibility
+- Per-line explanations that justify medical necessity and reconcile math for each service
 - Configurable via environment variables and optional JSON overrides
+- Optional LLM-backed wording for explanations (deterministic fallback always available)
-- FastAPI service with file upload, JSON API, and minimal single-page UI
+- FastAPI service with file upload, JSON API, and a single-page UI featuring expandable dropdowns per line item
 - HTML report rendered with Jinja2 and optional PDF rendering via WeasyPrint
 - PHI redaction utility to keep sensitive information out of logs and reports when enabled
 - Unit tests and golden fixtures for regression coverage